 Conclusion

 I’m a music-lover that is ahead of his time in becoming a cranky old man.
 I’m aware that music is almost entirely subjective and that everyone loves the music that they first heard when they were young and hip and then repeats the same old hymn of “Damn kids these days don’t know what good music is”.
 I’m whining and complaining mostly because most people don’t like what I like, so the more obscure music that I like isn’t getting its proper credit.
-In fact, the one thing that I wish for –giving innovative its due in mainstream media– has always ended up destroying the things I love.
+In fact, the one thing that I wish for — giving innovation its due in mainstream media — has always ended up destroying the things I love.

-I am a complete hypocrite for every person I introduced The Fake Sound of Progress, Siamese Dream, and Purple to, because marketing innovative music will almost always water the future of the band down.
+I’m a complete hypocrite for every person I introduced The Fake Sound of Progress, Siamese Dream, and Purple to, because marketing innovative music will almost always water the future of the artist down.
 My readers occasionally ask me what new things I’m listening to, and I like that.
-I will continue to tell people who want to hear different music that isn’t on the radio (or isn’t yet) what I’m up to.
+I’ll continue to tell people who want to hear different music that isn’t on the radio (or isn’t yet) what I’m up to.
 Because I’m a self-loathing bastard that destroys his own favorite things.

 Oh yea, and steal all the music on the radio.
 Record companies are worse for music than file sharing will ever be.
 Save your cash for indie artists, unsigned bands, and artists that treat their fan base right.